-Asset Relocation driven capital expenditure for the planning period is an annual unplanned allowance of \$50k p.a. based on historical actual spend on distribution assets.
-Territorial authorities operating in Eastland Network Limited's network coverage area are regularly canvassed for information on immediate future and longer term requirements they might have regarding the relocation of Eastland Network Limited assets.
-Responses received at this time do not identify any specific requirements to relocate Eastland Network Limited assets.
+Asset Relocation driven capital expenditure for the planning period is an annual unplanned allowance of \$50k p.a. based on historical actual spend.
+Territorial authorities operating in Eastland Network Limited's network coverage area are canvassed annually for information on immediate future and longer term requirements they might have regarding the relocation of Eastland Network Limited assets.
+Responses received have not identified any specific requirements to relocate Eastland Network Limited assets.